 Its marketing is centered not only on protecting the user’s crypto assets, but also the user’s private data.

-The HTC Exodus includes an interesting concept for backup and recovery called “social key recover” in which you split your recovery keys among 3 to 5 of your most trusted contacts.
+The HTC Exodus includes an exciting concept for backup and recovery called “social key recover” in which you split your recovery keys among 3 to 5 of your most trusted contacts.

 Samsung Galaxy S10